-Jim and his firm have worked for more than two decades with leading financial and professional service firms, including banks, wealth management advisors, private equity firms, hedge funds, law firms and similar businesses.
+Jim and his firm have worked for nearly three decades with leading financial and professional service firms, including banks, wealth management advisors, private equity firms, hedge funds, law firms and similar businesses.
 In sports-related fields, he works for individuals, team owners and brands in a range of sports-related matters, including on behalf of large retailers, apparel and footwear companies and others.
 Jim has also been involved with communications response to NCAA investigations, Name, Image and Likeness (NIL) issues, and other issues.
 He has also been a advisor to clients on environmental and sustainability issues for more than 20 years, working with some of the leading environmental groups in the United States, as well as public interest lawyers and companies in the recycling and renewable energy fields.

 In the area of high-profile litigation, crisis matters and sensitive reputation management, Jim is considered one of the nation’s foremost experts.
-He has been repeatedly named by Chambers & Partners, the prestigious international directory, as one of the top communications professionals in the United States, a “powerhouse” who “thinks on a different level than most PRs,” bringing a “double barrel of legal and media experience” to his work.
-PR News also recently named Jim to its list of “50 Game Changers of PR” for his work as a “trailblazer” in litigation communications, and the firm has been featured in The New York Times for providing “sophisticated” “round-the-clock” global PR services to clients in crisis and litigation matters.
+He has been repeatedly named by Chambers & Partners, the prestigious international directory, as one of the top communications professionals in the United States, a “powerhouse” who “thinks on a different level,” bringing a “double barrel of legal and media experience” to his work.
+PR News also named Jim to its list of “50 Game Changers” for his work as a “trailblazer” in litigation communications, and the firm has been lauded for providing “sophisticated” “round-the-clock” global services to clients in crisis and litigation matters.

 As an attorney, Jim represented more than 3,000 victims of the Haitian cholera disaster in a lawsuit against the United Nations that reached the U.S. Supreme Court in 2019.